 - Another option is to visit the school after hours with the families.

-- The Coaching Specialist will give further guidance as needed.
+- The Classroom Coach and Mentors will give further guidance as needed.

 - Home Base only: If a Home Base child already attends preschool in a public school, the parent is not required to participate in a kindergarten field trip, but it needs to be offered.
 Arrange for Home Base families to attend with one of the classes at the site.
 The Home Visitor will attend with at least one of the classes.

 - Staff will have parents/guardians complete a Release of Information (ROI) at the 2nd Home Visit.
 This release will give NOCAC Head Start permission to release their child’s information to the public school.